alfr1903/container-workshop/04-multi-container-communication/README.md

 containers, but it might not be the most neet way?
-Wouldn't it be better if we could just refer to the containers by their container names which we assigned to them when running them, i.e. _ react-workshop-frontend_ and _react-workshop-backend_?
+Wouldn't it be better if we could just refer to the containers by their container names which we assigned to them when running them, i.e. _ react-frontend-container_ and _workshop-backend-container_?
 Well, you guessed it - that is exactly what we can do.

 While still inside the frontend container shell, type the above